pulseheart/PulseHeart-PyTorch/README.md

   - download and use "create_dataset" notebooks
 ## download and run training notebooks
   - a csv file per notebook will be created: take care to give it a suitable experiment name
-## obtain loss and accuray train/val curves
+## obtain loss and accuracy train/val curves
   - download and open movinet_loss_curves.xlsx
   - duplicate one of the folder, give it the experiment name
   - copy/paste the printed training output in the first cell, and that's all!
 ## calculate metrics and plot graphs of ROC / PR curves
 - download echocg_video_metrics_and_graphs notebook
-- modifying the adhoc cells, downlad as pandas data files the csv files that were created by traning notebooks
+- modifying the adhoc cells, downlad as pandas dataframes the csv files that were created by traning notebooks
 - adapt the model dictionnaries to take into account your choice of experiments
 - run remaining cells